mine-cetinkaya-rundel/quarto-manuscripts/README.md

 date: last-modified
 number-sections: true
 ```
+- Re-render and show that some of these show up on the HTML on the PLOS PDF output
+- Go back and update `_quarto.yml` from `plos-pdf` to `agu-pdf`
-- Re-render and show that some of these show up on the HTML and some on the AGU PDF and some on the PLOS PDF output
+- Re-render and show that some of these show up on the HTML on the AGU PDF output

 ## Video 4: Add content